stackabletech/hbase-accesscontroller/README.md

 }
 ```

-OPA needs to respond with either (in the case of the latter an exception is thrown which is caught and handled internally):
+OPA will respond with one of the following (in the case of the latter an exception is thrown which is caught and handled internally):

 ```json
 {"result":true}